About Nic

 My love for photography began back when I got my first Hanimex 110 camera (I was probably all of 10-12 years old) & I loved it.
 I then went on and studied photography during 6th form – back in the days of darkrooms and film development.
 What started as a fascination with symmetry and landscapes gradually grew into something more.
 I created the first Nic’s Pics page in 2015 and even had a few of my images featured & sold in a gallery.
 But at that time, it was still just a hobby.

-That difficult experience led me to shift gears – into the world of car photography.
-And honestly, I haven't looked back.
+I then began to shift gears – into the world of car photography.
 The enthusiasm, support, and joy I’ve found among classic car owners, car lovers, and fellow photographers have been amazing.
 The passion in this community is infectious, and I’ve loved getting to know so many people through events like Beach Hop and AmeriCarna – which quickly became highlights of my year.

 These days, I continue to navigate life with PTSD and fibromyalgia.
 Some days are tough, but getting behind the camera is still one of my greatest joys.
 Photography keeps me connected, creative, and constantly learning.